 Who was it who said that when man intervenes in nature, the results are invariably disappointing?
 Lake Kerkini refutes that statement 100%.
-It’s a lake born after a dam was built in 1932 and with the passage of time, it has metamorphosed into a veritable Macedonian paradise.
+It’s a lake born after a dam was built in 1932 and, with time, it has metamorphosed into a veritable Macedonian paradise.
 Enjoy the pleasures of ecotourism: A sanctuary for birds and humans alike, the calm, unruffled lake offers itself for birdwatching and boating, while its shores are perfect for cycling and walks.
-Try Kerkini for the pause that refreshes.

 Kerkini can’t help but fascinate, as the whole setting seems lifted from a nature channel documentary.
-Here on holiday in Macedonia, you too can play a role in the scenario, as you become part of the interaction between people and animals, birds and trees, fields and reed beds, water and fish.
-Taken altogether, these constitute a very special atmosphere.
+Here on holiday in Macedonia, you become part of the interaction between people and animals, birds and trees, fields and reed beds, water and fish.
+Taken together, they create a very special atmosphere.
 Everything coexists in this peaceful kingdom in a delicate yet dynamic balance.

-If you’re a ornithologist, you’ll think you’ve died and gone to heaven at Kerkini.
+If you’re an ornithologist, you’ll think you’re in heaven at Kerkini.
 Flocks of Dalmatian pelicans, herons of all kinds, pygmy cormorants… all frequent the area.
-In fact, more than 300 species have been identified here, many of them endangered.
-For more birds of a different feather, including raptors, take your binoculars up to Mts Beles and Krousia just north of the lake.
+More than 300 species have been identified here, many of them endangered.
+For more birds of a different feather, including raptors, take your binoculars up to Mts Beles and Krousia, just north of the lake.
 The heart of ecotourism beats here in Macedonia.

 Grab your paddles, your friends and take to the water in a canoe (large enough for three) or a plava, the traditional flat-bottomed craft used by local fishermen, and explore the beguiling world of Kerkini.
 These boats are ideal for skimming over shallow water between half-submerged trees and clusters of reeds.
 Unsure of your skills?
 Join a lake tour.

-Just the place for an ecological adventure.
-In a 4x4 or on foot – to avoid the risk of getting stuck in the mud – set off to discover a place of special beauty; water lily ponds, cormorants’ nests and a rich world of birds and flowers.
+Just the place for an adventure within nature.
+In a 4x4 or on foot, set off to discover a place of special beauty: water lily ponds, cormorants’ nests and a rich world of birds and flowers.